Sesame Salmon Rice Bowl with Ginger Sauce

 The salmon starts with a ginger-soy marinade, which turns into a sticky-sweet glaze once cooked.

-And while the glaze is plenty satisfying, a creamy ginger-peanut sauce really brings the components of the bowl together.
+And while the glaze is plenty satisfying, a creamy ginger sauce really brings the components of the bowl together.

 The Ingredients

-- Peanut Butter: Look for a creamy, natural peanut butter that only includes peanuts and salt.
-Alternatively, you can use a creamy cashew butter.
+• Nut Butter: Look for a creamy, natural peanut butter or cashew butter that only includes nuts and salt.

 The Directions